OtsoF/cs-e4660-course-repo/README.md

 ### Emulating the real environment (story)

-The real environment runs on an AKS cluster in the west europe datacenter.
-The aks cluster has an autoscaling nodepool.
-This means that the cluster is able to scale based on resources usage.
+- The real environment runs on an AKS cluster in the west europe datacenter.
+- The aks cluster has an autoscaling nodepool.
+- This means that the cluster is able to scale based on resources usage.
+- In reality the data ingestion should be scheduled (currently nightly)
+  - schedule data ingestion based on model accuracy wrt. amount of data

-The testbed is a local aks cluster on my machine.
-Still, we pretend it's a scalable custer running in west europe (Germany).
+- The testbed is a local aks cluster on my machine.
+- we pretend it's a scalable custer running in west europe (Germany).
+- data ingestion manually

 These factors are relevant when thinking about scheduling and scaling of the solution, as well determining the carbon intensity of the electric grid.

 ### Solution 1: Proper orchestration and e2e workflow using workflow engine